 Engaging and transformative on stage, the blues-rock guitar player and soulful singer-songwriter Caroline Allatt has sparked up energy throughout BC and the Yukon in the past year with her fearless performances.
 Her approach comes from a place of spontaneity and self-love.
 Allatt’s hook-laden sound has been linked to Stevie Ray Vaughan, Janis Joplin, and Bonnie Raitt.

 “An old soul in a young body and a crazy mind!
 The honest and powerful voice who scats on folk and jigs on blues.”

 — Nicole Lefebvre

 Over the years, she's been part of other projects such as guitarist for Hong Kong’s beloved Taichi Band, and bassist for Nanci Blu, recorded at the world-famous Armoury Studio.
 Her latest includes lead guitarist for the funk-rock band, Ripple Illusion, where she’s toured all over Western Canada including BC, The Yukon, and Alberta, performing in many festivals such as Artswells, Tiny Lights, Woodstove and Serenity.
-Their full-length album is in-progress at The Farm Studios with producer Karl Dicaire.

 Currently writing new material, stay tuned for an upcoming release.